Mayor Eric Adams Unveils 3-Point Plan To Make Sure NYC Hospitals Have Resources To Fight Surging COVID-19 Cases

 AVOID THE LINES: Click here for NYC Health+Hospitals testing wait times

-There is no question hospitalizations are up, but health experts say the number of people with severe COVID illness isn’t nearly as high as the numbers would imply.
-On Wednesday, Mayor Eric Adams outlined his plan to make sure city hospitals don’t break under the strain.
+On Wednesday, Adams outlined his plan to make sure city hospitals don’t break under the strain.

 “To provide health care to the greatest city in the world, we must have the greatest health care system in the world at the same time,” Adams said.